Work in Progress

 Mytvran, the Deep-Eyed God

-Mytvran is revered as a god of depth and observation.
 Mytvran is often depicted as a colossal squid with a single eye.
 This eye is believed to perceive both the physical world and the underlying hidden truths.

 Unlike many religions and deities in Weltheas, Mytvran is not prayed to for mercy, protection, or intervention.
 Members of the Order believe Mytvran merely witnesses.
-To be seen by the Deep Eye is not a blessing, it is an exposure to truth.

 Mytvran is said to dwell beneath all waters, in a metaphysical abyss often referred to by members of the Order as the Endless Trench.
 This place is not considered an afterlife, but a state of total awareness.